 And, like all good art, Sis hasn’t been immune from criticism.
-Cecilia Sagote, the Australian-based former editor-in-chief of the now defunct SUGA magazine, criticised the show on Twitter, saying she’s tired of seeing “this brown girl, hyena loud-mouth, dirty jokes hahaha narrative”.
-She suggested instead that we should fund more “empowering” narratives of successful, career-focused Pasifika women, as lawyers, doctors, entrepreneurs, accountants and the like.
+After the show’s debut, Poly Twitter erupted after a tweet asking if anyone else was “tired of this brown girl, hyena loud-mouth, dirty jokes hahaha narrative”.
+Its author went on to suggest that we should fund more “empowering” narratives of successful, career-focused Pasifika women, as lawyers, doctors, entrepreneurs, accountants and the like.
 There’s a lot to unpack here.

 It’s colonised thinking to suggest that Māori and Pasifika women should only occupy a singular metric of success, largely premised on a corporatised vision of a “girl boss”.

 While that’s a far cry from the “criminal” and “savage” tropes we’ve long occupied, this rhetoric feeds into a colonial line of thinking that we must only give audiences, Pasifika and Pākehā, a respectable version of brownness.

 It also suggests that our hyena-loudmouth, dirty-joke-making wāhine are somehow less deserving of respect and representation.
 And what’s wrong with those girls, anyway?
 I know plenty who work in corporate spaces, loud laughs and all.
 And I’m here for all the dirty jokes, too, because Island girls are too often told we shouldn’t talk about sex.